Denis Cosgrove

-Denis Edmund Cosgrove (3 May 1948, in Liverpool – 21 March 2008, in Los Angeles) was a distinguished British cultural geographer and Professor of Geography at the University of California, Los Angeles.
-Before this, he was Professor of Human Geography and Dean of the Graduate School at Royal Holloway, University of London.
+Denis Edmund Cosgrove (3 May 1948 – 21 March 2008) was a British cultural geographer.
+He taught at Oxford Polytechnic, Loughborough University, Royal Holloway, University of London, where he rose to become dean of the graduate school, and finally at the University of California, Los Angeles.
 In 1998, he received the prestigious Back Award from the Royal Geographical Society.

-Early life and education
+Biography

 Cosgrove was born and raised in Liverpool, the second eldest of six children.
 His father, a bank manager and devout Roman Catholic, was very active in his upbringing, sending him to the Jesuit school he had himself attended, St Francis Xavier's College, Liverpool.
 Geography was a subject Cosgrove loved, but the school had a low opinion of it, and as an A-stream student he was forced to drop it in favour of Latin and Greek (protesting to the headmaster, a priest, his mother was told emphatically "geography is a girl's subject").

 He won an open scholarship to read geography at St Catherine's College, Oxford.
-He graduated in 1969, going on to complete an MA in Geography at the University of Toronto.
+He graduated in 1969, going on to complete an MA in geography at the University of Toronto.
 After marrying his first wife in New York, he returned to the University of Oxford to do a doctorate with a "head full of new ideas", but with little academic support, and left to take a job "up the hill" as Lecturer at Oxford Polytechnic in 1972.
-Meanwhile, his thesis on Venetian landscape was submitted for a Bachelor of Letters (BLitt) degree, only to be successfully resubmitted for a Doctor of Philosophy (DPhil) degree on the insistence of its examiner, David Lowenthal, who considered it an outstanding piece of work.
+Meanwhile, his thesis on Venetian landscape was submitted for a Bachelor of Letters (BLitt) degree, only to be successfully resubmitted for a Doctor of Philosophy (DPhil) degree in 1976 on the insistence of its examiner, David Lowenthal, who considered it an outstanding piece of work.

-Career and later life
+In 1970, Cosgrove married Isobel Thubron; they had two daughters and later divorced.

-Cosgrove remained at Oxford Polytechnic until 1980, rising to be Principal Lecturer.
-He then moved to Loughborough University becoming Reader in 1988, before transferring to Royal Holloway, University of London in 1994 as Professor, ultimately serving as Dean of the Graduate School.
-He was appointed Alexander von Humboldt Professor of Geography at the University of California, Los Angeles (UCLA) in 2000, remaining a Visiting Professor at Royal Holloway, University of London until his death.
+Cosgrove remained at Oxford Polytechnic until 1980, rising to be principal lecturer.
+He then moved to Loughborough University becoming reader in 1988, before transferring to Royal Holloway, University of London in 1994 as professor, ultimately serving as dean of the graduate school.
+In 1989, he married Carmen Mills, and they had a son.
+Cosgrove was appointed Alexander von Humboldt Professor of Geography at the University of California, Los Angeles (UCLA) in 2000, remaining a visiting professor at Royal Holloway, University of London until his death.

-Cosgrove was about to become chairman of the Geography department at UCLA, when he was diagnosed with stomach cancer in 2006.
-He had been named Getty Distinguished Scholar for 2008-9, and had planned to work on Geography and Art in Los Angeles.
-Cosgrove died of cancer at his home in Los Angeles on 21 March 2008.
-He was survived by his first wife Isobel, his second wife Carmen, and his son and two daughters.
+Cosgrove was about to become chairman of the geography department at UCLA, when he was diagnosed with stomach cancer in 2006.
+He had been named Getty Distinguished Scholar for 2008-9, and had planned to work on geography and art in Los Angeles.
+Cosgrove died of cancer at his home West Hollywood, California, on 21 March 2008, at the age of 59.